How to Put On a Condom (Like a Boss)

 8. Boom!
 Time to Sex

 That’s it!
 You’re ready to do the deed.
-If you’ve put your condom on correctly, sex will be a lot more comfortable and pleasurable for you and your partner.
-But you should still keep an eye on the condom to make sure it stays on securely, and don’t forget to reapply lube regularly.
+If you’ve put your condom on correctly, sex will be a lot more comfortable and pleasurable.
+Keep an eye on the condom to make sure it stays on securely, and don’t forget to reapply lube regularly.

 If your condom still doesn’t feel right, you may be wearing the wrong size.